Studying from home, the expectation: Early morning yoga, followed by a walk around the block before sitting down for 4 hours to study.

 Have you found a revision technique or study method that works best at helping you to absorb more information?
 Do you then rinse and repeat that technique with everything you study?
 Often, the way in which you choose to study can affect the way you motivate yourself to study.

-For example, here at Melio, it’s not uncommon for us to see students respond better to one-on-one learning with individualised teaching on our Tutorials, rather than a small group learning environment as in our Academic Programmes, and vice versa.
+For example, here at Melio, it’s not uncommon for us to see students respond better to one-on-one learning with individualised teaching on our Tutorials, rather than a small group learning environment as in our Online Courses, and vice versa.
 Students all learn in very different ways, and it’s important to try different study approaches to see which works best for you.

 It’s important to keep in mind that varying your studying will reduce your need for motivation to study.
 Some days you may want to sit and note-take, while others you may feel more isolated and feel it more beneficial to host an hour-long virtual study session with your friends.